IMDb: Message boards

-Beginning in 2001, the Internet Movie Database also maintained message boards for every title (excepting, as of 2013, TV episodes, which used the same message board for the whole series) and name entry, along with over 140 main boards.
-To post on the message boards a user needed to "authenticate" their account via cell phone, credit card, or by having been a recent customer of the parent company Amazon.com.
-Message boards expanded in recent years.
-The Soapbox started in 1999 as a general message board meant for debates on any subjects.
-The Politics board started in 2007 was a message board to discuss politics, news events, and current affairs, as well as history and economics.

 By February 20, 2017, all the message boards and their content were permanently removed.
-According to the website, the decision was made because the boards were "no longer providing a positive, useful experience for the vast majority of our more than 250 million monthly users worldwide", and others have mentioned its susceptibility to trolling and disagreeable behavior.
-Col Needham also mentioned in a post some months earlier that the boards received less income from ads, and that their members only made up a very small part of the website's visitors.
+According to the website, the decision was made because the boards were "no longer providing a positive, useful experience for the vast majority of our more than 250 million monthly users worldwide".
+Others have mentioned its susceptibility to trolling and disagreeable behavior.
+Needham also mentioned in a post some months earlier that the boards received less income from ads, and that their members only made up a very small part of the website's visitors.
 The boards were costly to run due to the system's age and dated design, which did not make business sense.
 The decision to remove the message boards was met with outspoken backlash from some of its users, and sparked an online petition garnering over 8,000 signatures.
 In the days leading up to February 20, 2017, both Archive.org and MovieChat.org preserved the entire contents of the IMDb message boards using web scraping.
-Archive.org and MovieChat.org have published IMDb message board archives, which is legal under the fair use doctrine, because it has no effect on IMDb's potential market for or value of the copyrighted work.
+Archive.org and MovieChat.org have published IMDb message board archives.

 IMDbPro

 Actors, crew, and industry executives can post their own resume and upload photos of themselves for a yearly membership fee to IMDbPro.
 IMDbPro can be accessed by anyone willing to pay the annual fee of US$149.99.
 Membership enables a user to access the rank order of each industry personality, as well as agent contact information for any actor, producer, director etc. that has an IMDb page.
-IMDbPro also allows existing actors to claim their name page.
+IMDbPro also allows existing actors to claim their name page, as well as production companies to claim titles they own/manage.
 Enrolling in IMDbPro enables members who are industry personnel to upload a head shot to open their page, as well as to upload hundreds of photos to accompany their page.
 Anyone can register as an IMDb user and contribute to the site as well as view its content; however, those users enrolled in IMDbPro have greater access and privileges.

 History

+IMDb began as a fan-operated movie database on the Usenet group "rec.arts.movies" in 1990, and moved to the Web in 1993.